When the abuse of men is considered to be violence against women and girls

 No to Violence: Working together to end men’s family violence

 The No to Violence agency (‘NTV’), also known as the Male Family Violence Prevention Association, appears to be populated by ardent pro-feminists.
 Despite that, surprisingly one third of the board members are male.
-Of those staff listed in the web site, seven are female and three are male.
+Of those staff listed in the website, seven are female and three are male.

 In December 2022 I learnt of a conference being hosted by NTV in February 2023.
 It’s title is ‘Working with Men to End Family Violence – Enhancing perpetrator interventions & responses to ensure the safety of women and children‘ – read about it here and with a Twitter thread here.
 The gender bias and cognitive dissonance contained therein is staggering.
 Here’s an extract: